chrischau/Sandbox/Python/EviteServer/ReadMe.txt

   6. The base web address is http://127.0.0.1:5002/

-  7. For more information, please consult the API documentation page at http://127.0.0.1:5002/
+  7. For more information, please consult the APIDocumentation.txt or API documentation page at http://127.0.0.1:5002/